How to Get Featured in the App Store

 Optimizing many localizations is exceptionally time-consuming.
 It can take more than 10 hours to manage 10 localizations.
 To save time and dedicate your efforts to other app growth strategies, use an ASO tool like App Radar.

-The free App Radar ASO Tool allows you to add, manage, and optimize app localizations all in 1 interface.
-The free ASO Tool also gives you data-driven and AI-powered recommendations on how to improve ASO for each localization.
+The App Radar ASO Tool allows you to add, manage, and optimize app localizations all in 1 interface.
+App Radar also gives you data-driven and AI-powered recommendations on how to improve ASO for each localization.

 Apple wants its products available to everyone and I’m sure that you also strive to make your app accessible to everyone.